 Who doesn’t love cookies?
 From chocolate chip to oatmeal raisin to snickerdoodles, there are so many classics guaranteed to bring a smile to anyone’s face.
 You may have a favorite recipe that’s been handed down to you through generations, but even the most tried and true recipes can use an update every once in a while.

 Did you know there’s an easy way to put a new spin on these simple treats?
 Mix-in candy!
-That’s right – infuse your cookie recipes with candy for some seriously delectable new treats.
+That’s right – combine candies and cookies for some seriously delectable new treats.

 Why Mix-In Candy?

 Okay, for candy lovers like us, the answer is obvious.
 With all the amazing flavors and textures available, candy makes the ultimate topping or mix-in ingredient for sweet treats we already love.
 Peanut butter cups, caramel candies, and even gummy bears can add an exciting crunch or blast of flavor to a familiar classic.

 What makes a peanut butter cookie better?
 Cookies with actual mini peanut butter cups inside!
 Or how about snickerdoodles with an extra cinnamon-y kick, courtesy of some Hot Tamales mixed into the dough?
 The list goes on, as you’ll see below.

 Some candies are already favorite mix-ins.
 M&M’s are a constant sight in grocery store cookie packages, and chocolate kisses are an easy topper for shortbread thumbprint cookies.